-Whether you work a day job or are seeking one, volunteering is a great opportunity to gain valuable experience.
+Whether you work a day job or are seeking one, volunteering is a great opportunity to gain valuable experience – both personally and professionally.
 It’s also a fantastic way to meet new people, often with the same interests as yours.
 You might find yourself with a whole new bunch of friends!

 Volunteering can also be lots of fun.
 Whether you’re at a sporting or music event, or helping within a more corporate environment, giving your time to help a team can be a very positive and uplifting experience for everyone involved.

 Students who want to gain work experience can often find it challenging to be given that first break by an employer.
 Volunteering can offer you that chance, giving you that much needed practical experience you need to demonstrate your skills relating to your chosen career.

 If you’re a job seeker, volunteering can also help you gain hands-on local experience.
 Making connections with organisations can also help your job seeking efforts, as employers will see first-hand what you can bring to their team.